cloud-shuttle/flow-rs/docs/architecture/ARCHITECTURE.md

 make test-proptest   # 45s timeout for property-based tests

 # Custom timeout execution
-./scripts/test-with-timeout.sh leptos-flow-core 60 1 all
+./scripts/test-with-timeout.sh flow-core 60 1 all
 ```

 This architecture provides a solid foundation for building a high-performance, maintainable flow editor that leverages Rust's strengths while integrating seamlessly with the Leptos ecosystem.